This time last year doesn’t seem so long ago.

 Maybe all that we’re supposed to know is our part in it, what he meant to us and the impact of his life and loss on us.
 In the words of one of his closest friends, “We cannot make sense of it, [we can] only fold the experience into our lives and who we are and obviously help all of us who are suffering to be stronger and live fuller each day.”

 My daughter picks up yet another photo and gives his face a kiss and tells me how handsome he is.
 They’re in bed and he’s sleeping, but she’s looking straight at the camera with such peaceful eyes, as if she knows she’s won the biggest prize.

 We talk a lot about where it is that he might be.
-It’s a short conversation, but we have it often, because it’s been a lot to process, and it takes time.
+These are short conversations, but we have them often, because it’s been a lot to process, and that takes time.
 She wants for him to be okay.
 She wants for herself to be okay.

 “He is somewhere,” I tell her.
 “He is not nowhere.”

 This is part of what we’ve learned from all the books and classes and discussions.
 We’ve learned that we’re all made up of energy, and energy is something that never disappears.
 And we really want to believe this.
 We want so badly to have it be part of what we get to know.

 Moreover, we’ve learned that our being here is about more than just the fact that once our parents met.
 If we’re to believe what we've learned, then our energy is something that existed long before we were born, and it flows back and forth through many lifetimes, according to a larger plan that we don’t get to understand.

 We arrive in this life and put our names down, and then we go home to wait, until it’s time to come back again.

 It takes a lot of faith to believe, but we are working hard on it as we grieve.
 In doing so, we’ve had to expand our minds, along with our concept of time.
 And there are days when it works and days when it doesn’t, but on the days when it does, it seems to expand the rest of us, too.
 Somehow it opens us up.